aaronpkelly/aaronpkelly.github.io/HEADER.md

  "The computer industry is the only industry that is more fashion-driven than women's fashion." - Larry Ellison

 Howdy, I'm Aaron, and I'm really good at breaking things.
-So much so, I've even made a living out of it!
-Someitmes if the mood takes me I'll even try putting those things back together, and if I learn something in the process...
-I'll write a post about it :)
+So much so, I've made a living out of it!
+If the mood takes me, I'll even try putting them back together ;)

 ![avatar](https://avatars1.githubusercontent.com/u/29888436?s=460&u=03df457371669048031a735802c33b93d07a1f10&v=4)